CamioCam/examples/integrations/driver/ABCFitnessREADME.md

 ## Quick Install with Docker

-If docker is already installed, and you have cloned this repository, then you can use the provided quick install script, `abc_fitness_quick_install.sh`, to run the Camio ABC Fitness driver.
+If docker is already installed, and you have cloned this repository, then you can use the provided quick install script, `abc_fitness_quick_install_docker.sh`, to run the Camio ABC Fitness driver.
 The quick install script:

 1. Populates the config file with your credentials
 2. Builds the docker image